Call-for-Code/CFC-IBM-Weather-APIs/README.md

-# Call for Code: The Weather Company APIs
+# Call for Code: IBM Environmental Intelligence Suite APIs

 Weather is a natural phenomenon that cannot be controlled but can be predicted so that we can be prepared and reduce its impact by creating technological solutions.